microsoft/CNTK/Documentation/Documents/Configuration Files.md

 A value may be repeated multiple times with the ‘\*’ character followed by an integer.
 In the above example, there are 5 elements in the array, with three ‘12’ values occupying the center 3 positions.

-The values in a ConfigArray can be accessed just like values in a normal std::vector type, but the automatic type conversion of ConfigValue will still be in affect.
+The values in a ConfigArray can be accessed just like values in a normal std::vector type, but the automatic type conversion of ConfigValue will still be in effect.

 #### Other Useful Configuration Methods